 4: Q: I’m a little worried I might have to do a headstand and I might hurt myself.

 A: I would never make anyone do a posture that they were not comfortable with.
-Headstands are quite an advanced posture and in a group situation it would be quite difficult to keep everyone safe so I don’t tend to teach headstands.
+Headstands are quite an advanced posture and in a group situation it would be quite difficult to see to everyone’s needs so I don’t tend to teach headstands in a group scenario.
 What I do teach, however, are postures that would be considered as preparatory for headstands and would therefore build the correct strength and technique to progress to headstand in the future.

 5: Q: I am pregnant and have never done yoga before but would love to learn.
 Can I come to your class?

-A: Pregnant ladies who are enjoying a straightforward pregnancy (i.e. no health complications) are welcome to join any of my mixed ability classes from 15 weeks into their pregnancy.
+A: Pregnant ladies who are enjoying a straightforward pregnancy (i.e. no health complications) are welcome to join any of my hatha yoga classes (not yin yoga) from 15 weeks into their pregnancy.
 You would need to contact me, however, before coming along for the first time.

 6: Q. Do I need to bring my own yoga mat?